Best Dog Harnesses of 2026

 Vest-style harnesses are recommended for nearly all dogs who don’t have medical issues that would be complicated by pressure around their neck and shoulders.

 If your dog pulls at all, a padded design is the way to go.
 Pulling on non-padded harnesses can cause chafing and skin irritation.
-Padded harnesses are generally wider and sturdier than their non-padded counterparts, so they do a better job at distributing force over your dog’s body as they walk.
+Padded harnesses are generally wider and sturdier than their non-padded counterparts, so they do a better job of distributing force over your dog’s body as they walk.
 This is important for dogs who pull, as they could damage their trachea or cause orthopedic issues when pulling into a non-supportive harness.

 How to measure your dog for a harness